J-McKinney/getChange/README.md

 ----

-The GitHub Octocat belongs of course to GitHub.
+The GitHub Octocat belongs of course to GitHub.# getChange